Omycron83/datascience-pr/README.md

 ## Introduction:
 This project is supposed to showcase the results of our discussion of the question:
-'What personal information is most commonly exposed during data breaches, and how does this exposure vary across different industries?' as part of the programming project: data science in python and R at the SoSe 25 at TU-Berlin.
+**'What personal information is most commonly exposed during data breaches, and how does this exposure vary across different industries?'** as part of the programming project: data science in python and R at the SoSe 25 at TU-Berlin.

 ## Data
-Our analysis of the 4 hypothesis that make up our question is based on 2 complementary datasets: a local, detailed and well structured dataset from the washington attorney generals office and a broader, less detailed one compiled by volunteers given by the David McCandless Dataset that we used to verify trends and draw comparisons.
+Our analysis of the 4 hypothesis that make up our question is **based on 2 complementary datasets**: a local, detailed and well structured dataset from the **washington attorney generals office** and a broader, less detailed one compiled by volunteers given by the **David McCandless Dataset** that we used to verify trends and draw comparisons.

-Most of our analysis use the sector of the breached organization as an independent variable for both datasets.
+Most of our analysis use the sector of the **breached organization as an independent variable** for both datasets.
 The further dependent variables do differ however:
-- In the attorney generals' dataset, we draw conclusions from the type of personal information exposed as well as the affected number of individuals
+- In the attorney generals' dataset, we draw conclusions from the **type of personal information exposed** as well as the **affected number of individuals**
-- And in the global dataset, we use data sensitivity, the number of records lost as well as the method used for the breach
+- And in the global dataset, we use **data sensitivity**, **the number of records lost** as well as the **method used for the breach**

 ## Hypothesis:
 Here is an overview of the hypothesis, in order: